About This Site

 A campaign encouraging enterprises that handle chemical substances to voluntarily ensure protection of the environment, health and safety in all processes, from the development of chemical substances through manufacture, distribution and utilization to final consumption, disposal or recycling, to publish the results of their activity, and to engage in dialogue and communication with society.

-*2The figure of 99 consolidated companies is as a result of an increase of one company and a decrease of one company since the end of FY2023
+*2The figure of 98 consolidated companies is as a result of a decrease of one company since the end of FY2024

 logo: Responsible Care